kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Business Objectives

-Reduce cost.
+Reduce cost
-Increase revenue.
+Increase revenue
-Reduce risk.
+Reduce risk
 Improve experience

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.